drawwithcode/2020-Mouse-Party/README.md

 ```

 ### Collision
 p5.collide2D did not fit our needs since it only allowed us to have collisions on basic shapes.
-We needed to follow the sliders shape (often a curve), so e ended up implementing collision using the overlapPixel function of p5.play, creating png files with the background color in the collision area.
+We needed to follow the sliders shape (often a curve), so we ended up implementing collision using the overlapPixel function of p5.play, creating png files with the background color in the collision area.

 ```javascript
 ...